dolphinxyz/TR_Challenge/README.md

 Now, using Golang I have been able to fetch the API endpoint with the currency rates of each date, filling up the database's table.

-You can find the Golang script here.
+You can find the Golang script [here](https://github.com/dolphinxyz/TR_Challenge/blob/main/api/api.go).

-Now finally, using SQL, I can expland the query created for the previous step, showing the value of each account's portfolio in the requested currency.
+Now finally, using SQL, I can expand the query created for the previous step, showing the value of each account's portfolio in the requested currency.

-The query is available here and also on this link on metabase.
+The query is available [here](https://github.com/dolphinxyz/TR_Challenge/blob/main/api.sql) and also on [this link](https://metabase-kicdm.ondigitalocean.app/question/3-api-challenge) on metabase.